 One thing is for sure: Hotels that connect the online with the offline world have a great advantage in successfully addressing and attracting the Millennials and Generation Z!

-The demand for digital tools for the holidays is growing due to the Internet and permanent accessibility.
-Travellers are using technologies to plan their holidays more seamlessly and individually.
-More and more hotels are responding to this need and offering their guests, for example, Digital Guest Directories or stationary information terminals.
-More flexibility, faster interaction, more individual action, more up-to-date information and less research effort are just a few of the many advantages.
-But there are also remarkable advantages for hoteliers: Guests are enthusiastic, sources of error are reduced, additional sales increase and, on top of that, their employees are relieved.
+The internet and constant accessibility have ensured that the demand for digital tools for holidays is growing.
+Travellers use technology to plan their holidays and make them more seamless and individual.
+More and more hotels are responding to this need and offering their guests, for example, Digital Guest Directories or stationary information terminals in the hotel.
+More flexibility, faster interaction, more individualised action, more up-to-date information and less research are just some of the many advantages for guests.
+But there are also remarkable advantages for hoteliers: Guests are delighted, sources of errors are reduced, their additional sales increase and, on top of that, their employees are relieved.